 All 17 native species of bat in the UK are legally protected under the Wildlife & Countryside Act and the Conservation of Habitats and Species Regulations.
 Among other things, these laws make it illegal to disturb bats and to damage, destroy or obstruct access to bat roosts.

-With huge fines and criminal records both realistic consequences for anyone disturbing habitats, it’s important to assess your site’s potential for supporting bat life as early as possible.
+With huge fines and criminal records both realistic consequences for anyone disturbing habitats, it’s important to assess your site’s potential for supporting roosting bats as early as possible.

 Water voles and otters inhabit watercourses of all kinds across much of the UK and are fully protected by UK law.
 If your site contains any rivers, streams or ditches, it’s important to assess whether your development will affect the lives and habitats of these animals, so you can proceed responsibly and legally.